 1. Adjust an oven rack to the lowest position, place a rimmed baking sheet on it, and heat the oven to 500 degrees.
 Remove one piece of dough from the refrigerator (if refrigerated longer than 1 hour, let stand at room temperature until malleable.)

 2. Roll the dough on a lightly floured work surface to a 12-inch circle.
 Transfer the dough to a 9-inch pie plate by rolling the dough around a rolling pin and unrolling over the pan.
 Working around the circumference of the pan, ease the dough into the pan corners by gently lifting the edge of the dough with one hand while pressing into the pan bottom with the other hand.
-Leave the dough that overhangs the lip of the pie plate in place; refrigerate the dough-lined pie plate.3.
-Toss the berries, 1 cup sugar (3/4 if you want it tarter), lemon juice and zest, spices, and potato starch in a medium bowl; let stand for 15 minutes.
+Leave the dough that overhangs the lip of the pie plate in place; refrigerate the dough-lined pie plate.

 5. Place the pie on the baking sheet and lower the oven temperature to 425 degrees.
 Bake until the top crust is golden, about 25 minutes.
 Rotate the pie and reduce the oven temperature to 375 degrees; continue baking until the juices bubble and the crust is deep golden brown*, 30 to 35 minutes longer.